 - Learn in small

 - Make it a 2-hour or half-day event rather than a full day

 - Include food! (breakfasts, lunches, coffee and time for folks to mingle)

 - Maximize learning by creating a game or challenge for what you’ve learned

-For more insights and information or questions, consult Klarinet and talk to one of our pros so we can collaborate for a successful transition for Intranet communications, Office 365 or SharePoint.
+Of course, this is easier said than done.
+If you’re interested in customized feedback on your current Microsoft 365 environment, please do not hesitate to reach out to us.
+For more insights and information or questions, consult Klarinet Solutions and talk to one of our pros so we can collaborate for a successful transition for Intranet communications, Microsoft 365, or SharePoint.